Pujitha123-Puji/Face-Recognition-Based-Attendance-System-Flask-App-With-GUI-/README.md

 **Title of the Project**: Face Recognition-Based Attendance System — Flask App — With GUI

 **Abstract**:
-This project aims to develop a robust and eCicient face recognition-based attendance system implemented as a Flask web application with a graphical user interface (GUI).
+This project aims to develop a robust and efficient face recognition-based attendance system implemented as a Flask web application with a graphical user interface (GUI).
 Traditional attendance systems often suCer from inaccuracies, buddy punching, and ineCiciencies.
 Leveraging machine learning techniques, particularly facial recognition,